 2. The Game

-On top of scrumptious Filipino classics, they’re also selling a slew of dope cocktails so make sure you take a looksee.
-Hours of operation: 4-8PM on Wednesday and Saturday, 11AM-3PM on Sundays.
-Click here to order!
+On top of scrumptious Filipino food, they also offer dope cocktails so make sure you take a look.

 3. Bantam King

 Craving noodz?
 Then you definitely want to get Bantam King.
 They specialize in chicken-based broths so their ramen’s probably lighter than you’re used to, but their bowls are equally flavorful.

 Our personal favorite is their spicy miso, but you can’t go wrong with anything you get there so go wild.

 Other must tries include:

 - Rice with Chicken Drippings

 PS. their pastry chef is amazeballs so make sure you indulge your sweet tooth while you’re there.
 We had their sugar donuts the last time we went, and they were super on point.

 Thank the food gods for ChiKo.
 They do modern Chinese and Korean cuisine, and their noms are damn delicious.